Sean Casey (filmmaker)

 Sean Cameron Casey (born December 28, 1967) is an American IMAX filmmaker and storm chaser who appeared in the Discovery Channel reality television series Storm Chasers.
 Casey created an IMAX film called Tornado Alley about chasing tornadoes and had to build the Tornado Intercept Vehicle (TIV) and the Tornado Intercept Vehicle 2 (TIV2) to film inside a tornado.

 Tornado Alley was released worldwide on March 18, 2011.
 Casey has been named one of the 50 best minds of 2008 by Discover Magazine.
+Currently Sean is spearheading a program called "Plants For Schools" in which landscapes on Title 1 elementary school campuses are transformed into educational exhibits of conservation.